MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBMSUserExemptionPolicy.md

 ## DESCRIPTION

-Use this cmdlet to create a policy to configure instructions for users to request exemption from BitLocker protection.​ These instructions include a URL, email address, or phone number.
+Use this cmdlet to create a policy to configure instructions for users to request exemption from BitLocker protection.
+These instructions include a URL, email address, or phone number.

 ## EXAMPLES

-### Example 1: Create a policy with URL​ as contact method
+### Example 1: Create a policy with URL as contact method

 This example creates a policy that's enabled with the following attributes: